MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

   Excel also has a **Publish** command on the **File** menu.
 Using **Publish** is effectively the same as using **Upload** > **Browse** from Power BI.
 If you regularly make changes to the workbook, it's often easier to update your dataset in Power BI.

 - **OneDrive for Business**.
-Signing in to OneDrive for Business with the same account as Power BI is the most effective way to keep your work in Excel and your Power BI dataset, reports, and dashboards in sync.
+Signing in to OneDrive for Business with the same account as Power BI is the most effective way to keep your work in Excel in sync with your Power BI dataset, reports, and dashboards.
 Both Power BI and OneDrive are in the cloud, so Power BI connects to your workbook file on OneDrive about once an hour.
 If Power BI finds any changes, it automatically updates your Power BI dataset, reports, and dashboards.

   As when you have a file saved to a local drive, you can use **Publish** in Excel to update your Power BI dataset and reports immediately.
 Otherwise, Power BI automatically synchronizes, usually within an hour.